Welcome to Volume 4 of Executed to Suppress His Message.

 12 — God Honors Christ’s Church

-So far, our discussion has focused on how God gives the Kingdom to Christ’s Bride, along with how the collective Bride will serve as eternal kings and priests who shall rule over their Kingdom.
+So far, our discussion has focused on God giving the Kingdom to Christ’s Bride, along with how the collective Bride will serve as eternal kings and priests who will rule over their Kingdom.
 But now we come to the spectacular conclusion of this story: the incredible honor and glory God the Father gives to Christ’s Bride.
-And although it may seem hard to believe, this special status overshadows everything else the Father has promised to Christ’s Church.
+And even though it may seem hard to believe, this special status overshadows everything else the Father has promised to Christ’s Church.

 Let’s begin to discover this special honor and glory by reviewing John 17:11, where our Lord was praying to God the Father on behalf of His apostles.
 Here Jesus describes a deeply intimate relationship between the Father, Himself, and the apostles — a relationship that literally defies the imagination: